 Remember that the most important feature of any brand is its long-term consistency.
 If a company is changing its public perception every year, its brand will have little value, and will do little if anything to generate customer loyalty.

-Have a question for Joanna?
-Ask or leave a comment below!
+Have a question for Joanna or want to leave a comment?
+Click here.